nxvvvv/safe-exam-browser-bypass/README.md

 <details>
   <summary>Note</summary>

+## Usage Disclaimer

+This patch is provided for educational purposes only.
+The usage of this patch to circumvent exam regulations or engage in any form of cheating is strictly prohibited.
+The author and contributors of this patch are not responsible for any consequences or misuse of this information.

 ## Patches Disclaimer

 The patches included in this repository were created by [nxvvvv](https://github.com/nxvvvv).
 However, it's important to note the following: